tomaswolf/gerrit-gitblit-plugin/README.md

 Since I do not know and do not use [buck](http://facebook.github.io/buck/), I have removed the two `BUCK` files.
 This is a pure maven project.
 If you need the BUCK files for some reason, [check them out](https://gerrit.googlesource.com/plugins/gitblit/+/1c2f070def1d37b28bde5a8a9eee8e26b9a9560c) from the official plugin and adapt them to match the `pom.xml`.

+# Alternatives

+Some time after I had released my first version of this plugin, Luca Milanesio has updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with the latest Gerrit releases.
+Internally, it still uses a specially hacked Apache Wicket and Rome, and it's based on an as yet unreleased GitBlit version (James' [development branch](https://github.com/gitblit/gitblit/tree/develop) that should one day become
+GitBlit 1.7.0).
+You can find that "official plugin" on the [Gerrit CI server](https://ci.gerritforge.com/job/Plugin_gitblit_stable-2.10/).
+I have never used it, so I have no idea how well it works.